mauriiciobarbosa/designpatterns/src/designpatterns/statepattern/README.md

 For instance, the `JSF Framework` uses this pattern to controls its lifecycle. `Lifecycle` collaborates with different phases in order to execute a JSF request.
-An phase is an abstract class that defines the common interface for every step.
+A `Phase` is an abstract class that defines the common interface for every step.
 In the `JSF Framework`, six phases are defined:
 `RestoreViewPhase`, `ApplyRequestValues`, `ProcessValidationPhase`, `UpdateValueModelPhase`, `InvokeApplicationPhase`, and `RenderResponsePhase`.